NLnetLabs/incremental-deleg/site/unbound.md

 This version of Unbound performs the algorithm as described in [Section 4.
 Minimal implementation](https://ideleg.net/draft-homburg-deleg-incremental-deleg-latest.html#name-minimal-implementation) in the draft.
 It does not (yet) leverage optimized responses.
 It also does not (yet) support the AliasMode.
-It can be used to test your own incremental delegations, as long as they do not involve AliasMode IDELEG RRs.
+It can be used to test your own IDELEG delegations, as long as they do not involve AliasMode IDELEG RRs.